Drumich/EDIBO/HW/README.md

 Uzdevuma apraksts:
 Analysis of windows event logs using pandas dataframe.

+The Windows Event Viewer shows a log of application and system messages, including errors, information messages, and warnings.
+It’s a useful tool for troubleshooting all kinds of different Windows problems.

 CSV is a simple file format used to store tabular data, such as a spreadsheet or database.
 "comma-separated values"